aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 ## Requirements:
 * Basic Knowledge of Kubernetes and AWS Infrastructure.
 * AWS Account - If you don't have one, it's easy and free to [create one now](https://aws.amazon.com/)!
+  * AWS Account with the ability to deploy into *us-east-1*.
-  * AWS IAM with *elevated privileges* to interact with AWS Services.
+  * AWS Account IAM with *elevated privileges* to interact with AWS Services.
   * AWS Service Quota with at least 56 vCPUs, 220 GiB Memory, and 1750 Gi of Storage.

 The `AdministratorAccess` managed policy in IAM provides sufficient permissions, although your organization may choose to use a custom policy with more restrictions.
 For more information, see [AWS managed policies for job functions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html).